Samedis-care/react-components/CONTRIBUTING.md

    > and build an component which controls your view part (backend component)
 2. Adhere to the [React performance optimization guidelines](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation).
 In summary:

-- Use functional components or pure components, if you use an normal component make sure to define your own shouldComponentUpdate
+- Use functional components with `React.memo` or pure components, if you use an normal component make sure to define your own shouldComponentUpdate
 - Avoid inline functions and objects and other things which result in `code === code` being false, e.g. `({}) === ({})` => false.
 If your function/object can be static make it a static variable.
 Otherwise: For functional components take a look at React.useCallback and React.useMemo.
 For class components use properties.
 - If you want to know the details: [Read more about reconciliation](https://reactjs.org/docs/reconciliation.html)
 - Have multiple small components instead of one large component.
 This will significantly aid performance if combined with the points above.